How does inflation affect investments?

-Understanding the relationship between inflation and investments is essential to making informed investing decisions.
-Following is a high level look at how inflation generally effects different types of asset classes; for a deeper dive, check out the current pace and impact of inflation on investments.
+Understanding the relationship between inflation and your investments is essential to making informed investing decisions.
+Here’s a high-level look at the effects of inflation, how inflation affects demand and, specifically, how inflation affects stocks.
+For a deeper dive, read U.S. Bank expert analysis on inflation’s current impact on investments.

 What is inflation?